Need something safe to talk about this Thanksgiving?

 If you want to keep politics, football and controversy off the Thanksgiving table this year, talking about National Family History Day is a great way to keep the conversation palatable.

 The Surgeon General created National Family History Day in 2004 to encourage families to document their health histories.

-“Your family medical history is important to you and other family members,” said Gaurav Dang, MD, who specializes in family medicine at Emerald Physician Services, LLC.
+“Your family medical history is important to you and other family members,” said Gaurav Dang, MD, who specializes in family medicine at Harwich Primary Care.
 “With a detailed family history, you can catch some diseases as early as 20 years before symptoms manifest themselves.”

 Asthma, diabetes, heart disease, hypertension, high cholesterol and certain types of cancer are examples of diseases that can be hereditary, he said.
 A good family history that includes any healthcare concerns your parents have (or had) and what medications they take can help you avoid the disease or catch it early.

 “It’s good to have as much information as we can about direct-linking parents.
 A history that also includes second-degree relatives, such as aunts and uncles, is an excellent tool,” Dr. Dang said.

 Organizing your family medical history is as easy as organizing a genealogical chart or family tree.
 Start with yourself.
 List your birthday, height, weight, any known medical conditions, when they were diagnosed, and any medications you currently take.
 Then do the same for your siblings and parents.